jcyk/gtos/README.md

 ./scripts/preprocess_2.0.sh
 ```
 ***(Acknowledgements)*** A large body of the code for AMR preprocessing is from [sheng-z/stog](https://github.com/sheng-z/stog).

-### 2.2 Syntactic Machine Translation
-You can get the preprocessed data from this [Google Dirve](https://drive.google.com/drive/folders/0BxGk3yrG1HHVMy1aYTNld3BIN2s).
-Thanks to original authors.
-Then you should change the data format to the same as `data/example.txt`

 ## From now on, for AMR-to-Text, you should go to the `generator` folder.
 For Syntactic Machine Translation, you should go to the `translator` folder.
 ## 3. Create Vocab & Data Format